-In the Netherlands, the Act on Data Breach Notifications (Wet Meldplicht datalekken en uitbreiding bestuurlijke boetebevoegdheid Cbp) already entered into force on 1 January 2016.
-This act introduced a mandatory notification for security breaches of personal data at the VIVAT Group and third party service providers that adversely affect the privacy or personal data protection of data subjects for all data controllers in the Netherlands.
+In the Netherlands, the Act on Data Breach Notifications (Wet meldplicht datalekken en uitbreiding bestuurlijke boetebevoegdheid Cbp) entered into force on 1 January 2016.
+This act amended the Dutch Data Protection Act by introducing a mandatory notification for security breaches of personal data at the VIVAT Group and third party service providers that adversely affect the privacy or personal data protection of data subjects for all data controllers in the Netherlands.
 The VIVAT Group has to maintain an internal register recording all security breaches experienced by the VIVAT Group third party service providers.
-The act also increases sanctions for violations of the Dutch Data Protection Act.
-The Dutch Data Protection Authority (Autoriteit Persoonsgegevens) can impose fines of up to a maximum of EUR 820,000 or 10% of the VIVAT Group's annual net turnover per violation for violations of the Dutch Data Protection Act.
-When the EU GDPR enters into force on 25 May 2018, the GDPR sanctions regime replaces the Dutch regime.
+The Act on Data Breach Notifications remains in force.
+However, with the entry into force of the GDPR, the Dutch sanctions regime for data breaches has been replaced with the GDPR sanctions regime.
+Under the GDPR sanctions regime the DPA can impose fines of up to a maximum of EUR 10,000,000 or 2% of the VIVAT Group's global annual net turnover or EUR 20,000,000 or 4% of the VIVAT Group's global annual net turnover, depending on the type of violation.
+Under the GDPR data controllers must notify most serious data breaches to the Data Protection Authority within 72 hours after becoming aware of them; in some cases, the data subjects must also be informed.

-The e-Privacy Directive (incorporated in the Dutch Telecommunications Act) particularizes and complements the GDPR by, among others, setting-up specific rules concerning the processing of personal data in the electronic communication sector.
+The e-Privacy Directive (incorporated in the Dutch Telecommunications Act, Telecommunicatiewet) prescribes specific rules concerning the processing of personal data in the electronic communication sector.
 In the past few years, important changes have interested the electronic communication arena, for example the spread of internet based communications services.
-With the agreement on the GDPR, the EU Commission is now turning its attention to a review of the e-Privacy Directive, as part of its Digital Single Market strategy.
-It has launched a consultation on the e-Privacy Directive.
+The European Commission has turned its attention to a review of the e-Privacy Directive, as part of its Digital Single Market strategy.
+On 10 January 2017 it published a proposal for a new e-Privacy Regulation.
+The proposal is currently subject to negotiations at the European Parliament and the Council.
+The e-Privacy Regulation may have impact on the VIVAT Group's business.